The bi-dimensional Directed IDLA forest: Central particles do not touch far levels

 Notice that $\big( \cup_{t'\geq M} \Delta(t') \big) \cap \mathcal{H}_{t} = \emptyset$ if and only if the aggregates $A^{\ast}_{n,M}(t')$ and $B^{\ast}_{n,M}(t')$ coincide on the hyperplane $\mathcal{H}_{t}$ for any time $t'$.
 The same holds for their limits.
 Henceforth, to prove Proposition~\ref{prop:StabWRTO}, (ii) it suffices to prove that for any $M\geq 1$,

 To do it, our strategy consists in bounding the growth of the aggregate $(A^{\ast}_{n,M}(t))_{t\geq M}$ from the top at some specific (and random) times $t$.
-In the same spirit as \cite{LS}, we introduce the (excess)\textit{ height} of the aggregate $A^{\ast}_{n,M}(t)$ as
+In the same spirit as \cite{LS}, {we introduce the \textit{vertical spreading} of the aggregate $A^{\ast}_{n,M}(t)$ (w.r.t. $t$)} as